 The Communidad laws distinguish between different types of fireworks festivities, and impose complicated differing regulations on each.
 The result will be the same.
 No laws will be enforced and accidents will continue to happen, killing and maiming children and adults in the name of tradition and independence of an autonomous region.

 One that has happily accepted national and European funding when it suits it, and yet chooses to ignore the awkward realities of such relationships by accepting that it too has a role and duty to perform within the rules, and not ignore inconvenient regulations.

-Seeing small communities descend into anarchy of the fiestas and penas on a yearly basis, with unattended small children at night, loose on the roads, throwing fireworks at pedestrians and passing cars alike, without the slightest hint of parental or police presence, cannot possibly pass for a tradition that any sane politician would defend, in
+Seeing small communities descend into anarchy of the fiestas and penas on a yearly basis, with unattended small children at night, loose on the roads, throwing fireworks at pedestrians and passing cars alike, without the slightest hint of parental or police presence, cannot possibly pass for a tradition that any sane politician would defend, in Valencia or otherwise.

 By Paul Deed

 Subscribe to our Euro Weekly News alerts to get the latest stories into your inbox!